BREAKING HATE: An MSNBC Special Report Series with Christian Picciolini

 After years of brainwashing and indoctrination, it can be terrifying to face the world without a shield of hate or prejudice.
 The current American racial climate is at an all-time boiling point.
 “Injustice” on the lips of every American—for good or for bad.
 The lure of a hate group begins as a siren song and then becomes so suffocating, that having a “change of heart” is simply not a viable option.
 Being caught even considering an exit could mean violent consequences for you or your family.
 What do you do when you realize that everything you've stood for is wrong?
 That what you believe is actively harming you, your family, and society as a whole, not saving it like you were told it would?
 How do you leave hatred behind when your entire life might be wrapped up inside of it?

 One year after the riots in Charlottesville, Virginia, MSNBC presented Breaking Hate, a special produced by Part2 Pictures following reformed neo-Nazi skinhead Christian Picciolini as he tries to atone for his past while taking on hatred in America.
-The hour-long episode premiered August 12, 2018 on MSNBC, and the second episode aired in May 2019.
+The hour-long episode premiered August 12, 2018, on MSNBC, and the second episode aired in May 2019.
 The third and final installment in the series was broadcast on Sunday, August 25.